Thanks to Felecia for suggesting our Baby Name of the Day.

 So rivers symbolize journeys and boundaries.
 They give life and drive commerce.
 Individual rivers have shaped the world as we know it.

-But how did it become a given name?
+But how did the flowing body of water become a given name?

 A handful of children received the baby name River in the 1970s.

 It was a counterculture kind of name, along with Summer and Rain, Liberty and Freedom.
+Hippy chic.
 After all, the Phoenix family chose several of those names for their children … along with River.